wp-plugins/posts-per-cat/readme.txt

 Enter category ID into `Include category` field, and leave unchecked `Only top level categories` checkbox.

+= I set in template macro to display excerpt, but no excerpt displayed =

+Enable option `Use post content as excerpt` in widget, or provide shortcode parameter `content=1`, because you did not have manually set excerpts for posts, so you must ask PPC to generate excerpt from post content.

 == Screenshots ==
 1. Posts per Cat general settings
 2. Posts per Cat widget